ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 never to show your face here again.
 Tell me, why are you approaching me?
 Do you mean to kill me too?"

 Cain eyed his brother.
-"Interesting, so they had another son?"
-He trailed his gaze off in to the distance.
 "Tell me, Seth, I would like to know what Mom and Dad have told you.
 Can we go into the cabin, and discuss this?"

 Seth thought for a moment.
 Then he said, "How can I trust you?
-How do I know that you're not going to kill me as soon as we get into the cavern?"
+How do I know that you're not going to kill me as soon as we get into the cabin?"

 Cain gently grabbed Seth's hand in his own.
 It was soft, and delicate, compared with his own.
 "Because if I wanted to kill you, I could do it right now."